Updated February 17th, 2021

 6. Recognize Your Limitations

 You likely have a unique set of capabilities and personality traits.
-While your qualities may make you a lovely landlord, you may still struggle when tracking down a leasing agreement or confronting a tenant about a delinquent rental payment.
+While your qualities may make you a lovely landlord, you may still struggle to track down a leasing agreement or confront a tenant about a delinquent rental payment.

 To better prepare yourself for any event, learn to recognize what your strengths and weaknesses are.
 Then, outsource what you struggle with to people and businesses best able to handle them.
 Doing so will make your landlord experience that much more efficient and enjoyable.

 You can do plenty of worthwhile endeavors to get ready for peak rental season.
-Start with the six tips shared here to stay organized all year long as well as prepare your properties for the newest influx of tenants.
+Start with the 6 organization tips shared here to stay organized all year long and prepare your properties for the newest influx of tenants.

 About the Author: Emily Long is a freelance writer based in Salt Lake City, Utah.
 She writes about tech, home automation, and safety.
 When she’s not living out of a suitcase, you can find her practicing yoga, running Utah’s best trails, or attempting to perfect her coffee brewing skills.